jakobhelton/jakobhelton.github.io/content/blog/Interview_JADES_GS_z14_0/index.md

 ---
 title: An Interview about JADES-GS-z14-0

-summary: Watch an interview with myself and other scientists from the University of Arizona discussing the discovery of JADES-GS-z14-0, the most distant galaxy currently known!
+summary: Watch an interview with myself and other scientists from the University of Arizona discussing the discovery of JADES-GS-z14-0, the most distant galaxy currently known with a spectroscopically confirmed redshift!

 authors:
   - admin # Jakob M. Helton